visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 .. danger::
    * Lets define serious and postmortem

-Because customer response work tends to be interrupt driven, there is always the chance that the **Primary** will have no *active* issues.
-At these times, the **Primary** shall use their time to address general `housekeeping <sre_housekeeping>` or other *low-hanging fruit* type work.
-In particular, there shall be no expectation that a developer serving as **Primary** can get any other work done beyond their customer response and housekeeping obligations.
+Because SRE work tends to be interrupt driven, there is always the chance that the **Primary** will have no *active* issues.
+At these *idle* times, the **Primary** shall use their time to address general `housekeeping <sre_housekeeping>` or other *low-hanging fruit* type work.
+In particular, there shall be no expectation that a developer serving as **Primary** can get any other work done beyond their active or idle SRE obligations.
 In slow weeks, its conceivable they can.
 But, there can be no implied assumption or expectation that this will be the case.

-A `schedule <sre_schedule>` of the **Primary** and **Backup** assignments going out several months is periodically negotiated by the team and posted in the form of a shared calendar. **Primary** and **Backup** responsibilities are *rotated* so as to balance the load among team members.
+A `schedule <sre_schedule>` of the **Primary** and **Backup** assignments going out several months is periodically negotiated by the team and posted in the form of a shared calendar. **Primary** and **Backup** responsibilities are rotated so as to balance the load among team members.

-The preceding paragraphs describe VisIt_'s **Customer Response** processes at a basic level and in the ideal.
+The preceding paragraphs describe VisIt_'s SRE processes at a basic level and in the ideal.
 Nonetheless, several terms here (those that are links or in *italics* in the paragraphs above) require elaboration.
 In addition, there are also many practical matters which can serve to complicate the basic